cfriedt/thrift/compiler/misb-thrift/README.MISB.md

     - the service *MUST* be limited to 1 RPC method
     - the method name *SHALL NOT* not be encoded in the Thrift message
     - the method *MUST* be oneway and have return type void
-    - the method *MUST* have one parameter which is a top-level Local Set `struct`
+    - the method *MUST* have one parameter which is a top-level Local Set `struct`.
+E.g. for 0601.15, the UAS Datalink Local Set is represented as `struct UasDataLinkLocalSet`.
     - the method *MUST NOT* throw a Thrift exception
 - Thrift version info *SHALL NOT* be encoded in the Thrift message
 - For a particular standard, the entire set of tags are considered part of one struct
     - required tags *MUST* use the `required` keyword
     - non-required tags *MUST* use the `optional` keyword
-    - E.g. [ST 0601.15](https://gwg.nga.mil/misb/docs/standards/ST0601.15.pdf), there is one top-level Local Set `struct`, St060115Message, with 3 required fields
+    - E.g. [ST 0601.15](https://gwg.nga.mil/misb/docs/standards/ST0601.15.pdf), there is one top-level Local Set `struct UasDataLinkLocalSet`, with 3 required fields
         - Checksum (tag 1)
         - Precision Time Stamp (tag 2)
         - UAS Datalink Local Set Version Number (tag 65)